About NFS and WireGuard

 We’re going to try to mount our network share, and hopefully it will fail.
 Replace the hostname

-host in the follow commands with the hostname of the machine running your NFS server.
+host in the following commands with the hostname of the machine running your NFS server.

-Hopefully, you will be met with one of the following errors:
+Hopefully, you will be met with either of the following errors:

 mount.nfs: access denied by server while mounting host:/example

 mount.nfs: Operation not permitted